henry808/full-ci/README.md

 6. IDE (I used VSC)

 ## Set up s3 buckets
-These need to exist before any other infrastructure because terraforms tate is stored in them.
+These need to exist before any other infrastructure because terraform's state is stored in them.

 ## Set up of an environment